Florida State Seminoles football: Doak S. Campbell Stadium

 The Florida State Seminoles originally played their home games at Centennial Field until 1950.
 The Seminoles had an 8–4 record at Centennial, including two undefeated home records.
-The team play their home games at Doak Cambell Stadium, which has a capacity of 79,560.
-Florida State is 314–105–4 in 423 games played at Doak Campbell.
+The team play their home games at Doak Cambell Stadium, which has a capacity of 67,277, as of 2025.
+Florida State is 327–112–4 in 443 games played at Doak Campbell; since taking over as head coach in 2020, Mike Norvell has a 24–15 record in home games.

-The stadium, named after former school president Doak Sheridan Campbell, hosted its first game against the Randolph-Macon College Yellowjackets on October 7, 1950 with the Seminoles winning the game 40–7.
+The stadium, named after former school president Doak Sheridan Campbell, hosted its first game against the Randolph-Macon College Yellowjackets on October 7, 1950, with the Seminoles winning the game 40–7.
 At that time the facility had a seating capacity of 15,000.
 Doak Campbell Stadium, with its original capacity of 15,000 in 1950, was built at a cost of $250,000.
 In 1954, the stadium grew to a capacity of 19,000.
 Six thousand more seats were added in 1961.
 During the Bill Peterson era (1960–70), the stadium was expanded to 40,500 seats, and it remained at that capacity for the next 14 years.
-Since that time, the stadium has expanded to almost 83,000, largely due to the success of the football team under head coach Bobby Bowden coupled with the ever-growing student body.
+Since that time, the stadium expanded to almost 83,000, largely due to the success of the football team under head coach Bobby Bowden coupled with the ever-growing student body.
 It now is the second largest football stadium in the Atlantic Coast Conference (ACC).

 Aesthetically, a brick facade surrounding the stadium matches the architectural design of most of the buildings on the university's campus.
 In addition to the obvious recreational uses, The University Center surrounds the stadium and houses many of the university's offices as well as The College of Motion Picture Arts, The Dedman School of Hospitality, and The College of Social Work.
-The field was officially named Bobby Bowden field on November 20, 2004 as Florida State hosted intrastate rival Florida.
+The field was officially named Bobby Bowden field on November 20, 2004, as Florida State hosted intrastate rival Florida.
 Florida State has been recognized as having one of the best gameday atmospheres in the country, and Doak Campbell Stadium has been named one of the top stadiums in college sports.

 Doak Campbell Stadium has been a great home field advantage for the Noles.
 Florida State is one of only three schools that can boast a decade home field unbeaten streak.
-The Seminoles never lost a home game from 1992–2001, a total of 54 games, and have completed 23 undefeated seasons at their home stadiums, including 21 at Doak Campbell.
+The Seminoles never lost a home game from 1992 to 2001, a total of 54 games, and have completed 24 undefeated seasons at their home stadiums, including 22 at Doak Campbell.

 The record crowd for the stadium is 84,431; set during a game against the Notre Dame Fighting Irish on October 18, 2014.

 Rivalries

+The Seminoles' archrivals are Florida, whom they meet annually in the last game of the regular season, and Miami; both games are considered among the greatest rivalries in college football.
+A rivalry with Clemson has developed and grown due to both teams competing yearly for the Atlantic division.